 CHED 1201 Field Experience I-(F, S, Sum).
-This course provides students with an introduction to the types of programs that employ graduates of the Early Childhood Development program.
-Students complete a total of 20 hours working in a variety of settings with infant to school-age children.
+This course provides students with an introduction to the types of programs that employ graduates of the Early Childhood Development Program.
+Students complete a total of 20 hours observing in a variety of setting that serve children from infancy through age eight.
+An Arkansas Child Maltreatment Background Check is required (cost is \$10).
+A report of maltreatment will result in a student not being allowed to complete the course.
 Co-requisite: CHED 1203.

 CHED 1203 Environments of Young Children-(F, S, Sum).
 This course is designed to provide the student with a broad knowledge base on how to design a program for children developing both typically and atypically.
 The course provides the opportunity to plan environments that are physically and emotionally secure.
-Students plan and implement activities that are age, stage and culturally appropriate for children birth to five.
+Students plan and implement activities that are age, stage, and culturally appropriate for children birth through age eight.
 Co-requisite: CHED 1201.
+An Arkansas Child Maltreatment Background Check is required (cost is \$10).
+A report of maltreatment will result in a student not being allowed to complete the course or the co-requisite.
+CO-requisite: CHED 1201.
 CHED 2033 Child Growth and Development (AAT Statewide Syllabus) - (F, S, SUM).
 This course is the study of environmental and hereditary effects on the cognitive, affective, psychomotor, and sociolinguistic development of typically and atypically developing children from conception to middle childhood (conception through age 8) with diverse cultural backgrounds within and outside of the United States.
 The students will be introduced to methods used to observe and evaluate children's development and recognize possible delays in development.
 Practical application of theory is provided through a variety of hands-on experiences and a minimum of five (5) hours of observations.